supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 # Lab 2: Configuring Self-service password reset for user accounts in Entra ID

+## Lab Overview

+This lab focuses on configuring Azure AD Connect with password writeback, updating the minimum password age policy to 0, enabling self-service password reset with authentication methods via Microsoft Entra Admin Center, and validating by changing a password via the My Account page in Microsoft Edge.

+## Lab Scenario

+In this lab scenario, you are tasked with setting up self-service password reset in Azure AD, employees can securely reset their passwords without IT intervention, improving productivity.
+Additionally, enabling password writeback ensures synchronization between on-premises and cloud environments, enhancing security and user experience.

+## Lab objectives

+In this lab, you will perform the following:

+- Task 1: Enable self-service password reset
+- Task 2: Validate self-service password reset

+## Estimated timing: 40 mins

 ### Task 1: Enable self-service password reset

 1. On the taskbar select **Microsoft Edge**, in the address bar type **https://entra.microsoft.com/**, and then press **Enter**.